jeremyosborne/ant_cities/README.md

 - Game System
     * Publisher/Subscriber middleware (see src/events.py).
+    - Add an audit to the pub/sub system that provides a hashed set of lists for all subscribed events.
+    - UI elements need to have the ability to convert a screen coordinate to a UI equivalent element, and also determine if the collision happened inside of them.
 - User Interface
     - Correct aspect ratio when world completely zoomed out.
     - Add scrolling minimap on and off